-They tried their best to fight against and conquer their inner struggles, whether to serve the kingdom he loves or genetically belongs to, to pursue dreams or to take responsibility, to stick to rules, or to love.
+They tried their best to fight against and conquer their inner struggles, whether to serve the kingdom he loves or genetically belong to, pursue dreams or take responsibility, stick to rules, or love.

-After difficult struggles, they all found inner peace and stopped a big war initiated by the Liao Kingdom, under the expanse of a tragic huge loss.
+After difficult struggles, they all found inner peace and stopped a big war initiated by the Liao Kingdom, under the expanse of a vast tragic loss.

 Ceremonial Jade Weapon (Gu Duo) of the Liao Kingdom — Aohan Prehistory Museum in Inner Mongolia (Photo by Dongmaiying)

 The Legend of the Condor Heroes or She Diao Ying Xiong Zhuan

 The Legend of the Condor Heroes, or She Diao Ying Xiong Zhuan, written by Jin Yong, is about a boy growing into a great marshal.